Diamondbacks rally for 4-2 win over Dodgers

+LOS ANGELES (AP) -- If last season Jake Lamb announced his arrival as a big-league player, early this year he seems determined to up his game.

-LOS ANGELES (AP) -- Jake Lamb hit a solo home run in the eighth inning and David Peralta added a run-scoring triple in the ninth to lead the Arizona Diamondbacks to a 4-2 victory over the Los Angeles Dodgers on Monday night.
+Lamb hit the go-ahead solo home run in the eighth inning and David Peralta added a run-scoring triple in the ninth to lead the Arizona Diamondbacks to a 4-2 victory over the Los Angeles Dodgers on Monday night.

+It was Lamb's third home runs and 12th RBI on the season, both team-highs.
+This after he hit 29 home runs and with 91 RBI last season.

+''He has worked very hard to be a complete hitter, has worked very hard to be a complete player,'' said Diamondbacks manager Torey Lovullo. ''And that translates every single day on the field.

 J.J.
 Hoover (1-0) threw two scoreless innings in relief of Robbie Ray to earn the victory and Fernando Rodney blanked the Dodgers in the ninth to earn his fifth save.